-"Actually Madame Pomphrey, I fear your services will be more required back at the school," said a solemn faced Dumbledore, as he showed the mediwitch the note.
+"Actually Madame Pomfrey, I fear your services will be more required back at the school," said a solemn-faced Dumbledore, as he showed the medi-witch the note.

-Pretty soon, everyone besides Lee Jordan had cleared out of the top box, the Gryffindor boy so caught up in the excitement he'd still yet to realize what had just transpired behind him.
+Pretty soon, everyone besides Lee Jordan had cleared out of the top box, the Gryffindor boy so caught up in the excitement he'd still yet to realise what had just transpired behind him.

 Down on the pitch, Harry was celebrating yet another Gryffindor victory with his teammates.

-It'd been a close game, highlighted by a head-to-head race for the snitch around the stadium between him and Cedric Diggory, but in the end he'd proven himself to be just that extra bit faster, and that's what made the difference.
+It had been a close game, highlighted by a head-to-head race for the snitch around the stadium between him and Cedric Diggory, but in the end, he'd proven himself to be just that extra bit faster, and that's what made the difference.